SANDAG/QA/2022/Estimates_Automation/docs/perform_checks.md

 ## <kbd>class</kbd> `ThresholdAnalysis`
 Calculates year-on-year% changes and flags if the changes are more than 5%.

 For the purposes of this class, threshold analysis checks mean checking if between any two  versions, the changes in values differ by more than 5%.
-For example, flagging if total population in certain region  changes by more than 5%.
+For example, flagging if total  population in the region changes by more than 5% in one year.